-This solution is also more and more selected in North America and around the world.
+This solution is also becoming highly preferable around the world.

 What makes polycarbonate so exceptional?

-When laminated under heat and pressure without adhesives and not mixed with other plastics, the intertwined layers of polycarbonate make it virtually impossible to swap document information or photos without destroying the document.
+These intertwined polycarbonate layers provide a non-delaminable property, making it virtually impossible to swap document information or photos without destroying the document.

-It's the same material used to make bulletproof glass and you can hear the difference: polycarbonate driver's licenses are so rigid they sound like a compact disc when dropped.
+Polycarbonate is actually the same material used to make bulletproof glass, and you can hear the difference: polycarbonate driver's licenses are so rigid they sound like a compact disc when dropped.

 A wide range of cards, solutions, and services

 Thales offers a wide range of cards, from secure chipless cards to high-security cards with contact and contactless interfaces, as well as comprehensive solutions for driver management and registration, the issuance, and checking of documents, in addition to managed services for the issuing of licenses on behalf of Governments, as in Norway.

 With its expertise in polycarbonate and innovative security features, Thales is proud to contribute to the new Irish, Dutch, Greek, Finnish, Swedish, Senegal, Kenyan, and UK driver's license initiatives.

-Several countries have already opted for the credit card format and smart card for their driving license programs by selecting Thales as their partner.
+Several countries have already opted for credit cards and smart cards for their driving license programs by selecting Thales as their partner.